T of C

 Reviving silk strings

 The above may suggest that metal strings are more appropriate than silk strings for modern music that silk strings.
-Nothing could be further from the truth.
+It would be more accurate, however, to say that metal strings are more appropriate than silk for certain types of modern music.
 Much of the perceived problems with silk strings concern their small volume of sound.
 With technology this problem can be overcome.
 This means that that the rich overtones that often make the silk string sound somewhat unstable can be naturally or digitally manipulated in interesting new ways.
 If color is important to a music composition, the silk string sound has a big advantage.

 If the aim is "historically informed performance", then the advantages of metal strings generally become disadvanges.
 If metal strings allow the development of methods of ornamentation that were not possible with silk strings, that is wonderful: as long as one remembers that this was not part of the original music.
 People who hear silk strings in an appropriate environment often agree readily that their basic sound is more beautiful than the metal string sound.
 The problem is that it is rare to hear high quality performances of silk string qin in an appropriate environment.